 These different proxies are telling you different things and you might learn something from each of them.
 It is also worth noting the usefulness of historical consistency.
 One of the nice things about the HDI is that you can compare it over time.
 The World Values Survey, which includes a measure of life satisfaction, has been around for 30 years or so as well, that is really useful.

 Do you wish to make any additional point?

 Yes.
 We see in the life satisfaction literature – at least for most developed countries – a U shape in life satisfaction by age.
-Young adults are very happy and similarly people who are in their 60s onwards are very happy.
-By contrast, people in their midlife are much less happy, and this issue seems to be really underplayed in the human development literature.
+Young adults are very happy and similarly people who are in their 60s and upwards are very happy.
+By contrast, people in midlife are much less happy, and this issue seems to be really underplayed in the human development literature.
 We tend to think of middle-aged people as being people with resources and lots of opportunities, but there is a paradox here that we really have to look at.
 I think it has got to do with overwork and stress, because many of these people are overworking.
 Maybe they are in fact relatively underprivileged despite their material well-being status.

-Image by Viv Lynch on Flickr
+Cover image: Viv Lynch on Flickr